Wrestling resolutions for New Year’s

 New WWE Network series

-The trailer, while lasts over 12 minutes, can be found online or on the WWE Network.
+The trailer, which lasts over 12 minutes, can be found online or on the WWE Network.

 It looks really good and I recommend checking out the trailer.